mchaput/whoosh/docs/source/facets.rst

-By default, ``QueryFacet`` only supports **non-overlapping** grouping, where a document cannot belong to multiple facets at the same time (each document will be sorted into one category arbitrarily.)
+By default, ``QueryFacet`` only supports **non-overlapping** grouping, where a document cannot belong to multiple facets at the same time (each document will be sorted into one category arbitrarily).
 To get overlapping groups with multi-valued fields, use the ``allow_overlap=True`` keyword argument::

     facet = sorting.QueryFacet(querydict, allow_overlap=True)